-Shout out to British and American imperialism here (with a healthy dose of guilt mixed in) because English has become the default international language, which has created a huge demand for native speakers across the globe.
+Shout out to British and American imperialism here (with a healthy dose of guilt mixed in) because English has become the default international language, which has created a massive demand for native speakers across the globe.
 The highest paying jobs tend to be in the Middle East and East Asia.
-Armed with a Bachelor’s and a 120 hour TESOL certificate (though a CELTA is better), you can move to Saudi Arabia, UAE, Oman, Jordan, etc. and make a very good living.
-If oppressive heat, limited access to alcohol, and the occasional authoritarian regime don’t bother you then the Middle East might be perfect (not to stereotype because not every country fits this idea).
-Some people can make about $70,000 a year tax free, all expenses paid, and with nothing to spend it on because you’ll be in your air conditioned apartment all day.
-If you wanted to go the Middle East route I would choose Oman because it has competitive salaries, loads of cultural sites and white sandy beaches creeping into warm, turquoise waters.
+Armed with a Bachelor’s and a 120 hour TESOL certificate (though a CELTA is better), you can move to Saudi Arabia, UAE, Oman, Jordan, etc. and make an excellent living.
+If oppressive heat, limited access to alcohol, and the occasional authoritarian regime don’t bother you, then the Middle East might be perfect (not to stereotype because not every country fits this idea).
+Some people can make about $70,000 a year tax-free, all expenses paid, and with nothing to spend it on because you’ll be in your air-conditioned apartment all day.
+If you wanted to go the Middle East route, I would choose Oman because it has competitive salaries, loads of cultural sites and white sandy beaches creeping into warm, turquoise waters.

 East Asia tends to be the other “in demand” location.
 South Korea, Thailand, Japan, Vietnam, and China are the big players who all have their pros and cons.
-Japan pays well, but has a high cost of living; South Korea and Thailand have over-saturated markets, but large expat communities; Vietnam is extremely cheap by US standards, but it can be a huge adjustment for people spoiled by western standards; and China is interesting and provides a lot of opportunities, but you run into some shady operations and deal with a lifetime of bureaucracy.
+Japan pays well but has a high cost of living.
+South Korea and Thailand have over-saturated markets, but large expat communities.
+Vietnam is exceptionally cheap by US standards, but it can be a huge adjustment for people spoiled by western standards.
+Finally, China is distinct and provides a lot of opportunities, but you run into some shady operations and deal with a lifetime of bureaucracy.
 If none of these interest you, there are countries all over the world that are in need of native English teachers.

-Teaching in all these places tends to be a crap shoot as it depends on your city, employer, etc. It takes some people a year to really get settled.
-Or, right out the gate you can find a great situation.
+Teaching in all these places tends to be a crapshoot as it depends on your city, employer, etc. It takes some people a year to get settled.
+Or, right out the gate, you can find a great situation.
 The important part is to do your research.

 If you’re a millionaire, you can buy your way into EU citizenship.
 Generally, it’s difficult for Americans to get work permits in Europe because their laws prefer EU citizens.
 But, if you got €650,000 lying around, want to donate it to Malta’s National Development and Social Fund (I hear they throw the best parties), and invest €150,000 in stocks or bonds while maintaining a property there, then you have bought yourself the right to work and live anywhere in the EU as well.
 The whole archipelago looks like a level out of Assassin’s Creed that meets both abruptly and subtly into its coasts filled with azure waters.
 Valletta, the capital, bears a striking resemblance to Venice with a cost of living that’s a fraction of the price.
 So, if you’re a rebellious trust fund baby who wants to spurn the evils of America for our more socialist allies, then you’re in luck.